rupponi/personal-website-v5/README.md

 # v5 of my Personal Website
-Re-done with Vue.js.
+Planned Vue.js but React seems a lot more sensible.
+Will use Gatsby.js.
 Coming soon!